b0o/arch-lwc/README.md

                     Note: Environment variables set with -e will not be available to CMDs run with -{x,X,c,C}.

-    -N NSPAWNARG    Like -n, but override any NSPAWNARGs specified during container creation.
+                    If NSPAWNARG is "-", any -n NSPAWNARGs specified when the container was created are overridden.

     -c CMD          Run CMD inside the container.
 CMD will be interpreted by bash and can contain multiple statements separated by semicolons